Curved Cut Grilles

 In this video, we will be processing curved or circular end cuts in 1100 series Cross Piece Grilles.
 For the purposes of our demonstration, we’re using a 1’ x 2’ 8-member grille, but the concept definitely does apply to all of our other products in the same line.

 Regarding the tools you’re going to need, we’ve shown everything you’re going to need here.
 In particular, make sure you have the variable-speed jig saw with a reverse-cut blade like this Bosch BR 101.
 We know that job sites can be tricky when it comes to finding a location to do your cutting, but make sure you have found a safe location where you can do fine detail work.

 What to do first?

 We created a plywood template of the column to ensure we knew the exact radius that we are going to create on our panel when we do our marking.
-If required, you should cut your panel to length first to ensure that it is the right size once your cut out has been finished.
-You can look at our square cut ends video for more information on how to do that.
-Based on the measurements that you have verified; you’re going to take that information to your panel and mark off correctly where your curve cut is going to be.
+If required, you should cut your panel to length first to ensure that it is the right size once your cut-out has been finished.
+You can look at our square-cut ends video for more information on how to do that.
+Based on the measurements that you have verified, you’re going to take that information to your panel and mark off correctly where your curved cut is going to be.

 What if there is a backer?